 Diamond Personnel stands behind our guarantee.

-If for some reason it is not a good match and things are not going smoothly, we have a four-month guarantee for locally placed nannies, and a one-year guarantee for nannies placed from overseas.
-This means that within that time-period if things are simply not working out, we introduce new candidates within 48 hours.
-Our dedicated team will work in emergency mode to ensure that your needs are met as quickly as possible.
+If for some reason it is not a good match , we have a four-month guarantee on our placements.
+This means that within that time-period if things are simply not working out, we will conduct a search for a replacement at no additional charge.
+Our dedicated team will work quickly to ensure that your needs are met as quickly as possible.

 7) What does a nanny cost?

-1) What kind of experience do I need to apply as a caregiver?
+1) What kind of experience do I need?

-We require our candidates to have at least 1 year of in-home experience working directly with a family.
-You must be legally eligible to work in Canada and you must have at least the equivalent of grade 12 education (72 units of college/university in the Philippines).
+We require our candidates to have at least 1 year of in-home experience.
+You must be legally eligible to work in Canada and you must have verifiable references.
 We welcome new applicants, however Diamond Personnel maintains that only those considered truly exceptional will be represented

 2) What do I need to bring with me when I apply?

-When applying from within Canada, you will need to bring a valid photo ID (i.e. a passport, or driver’s license), proof that you are legally eligible to work in Canada (i.e. a work permit), your SIN, and any school documents and letters of reference that will help us represent you.
+When applying, you will need to provide a valid photo ID (i.e. a passport, or driver’s license), proof that you are legally eligible to work in Canada (i.e. a work permit), your SIN, and any educational documents and letters of reference that will help us represent you.

-When you come into our office to apply you will be asked to fill out an application on our computer database.
-For this you will need your contact information, family and medical history, as well as your past work experience.
+When you come into our office to apply you will be asked to fill out an application on our computer if you have not already done so.
+For this you will need your contact information and employment history.
 Please do not forget to bring phone numbers for your previous employers so that we can contact them, as well as any letters of reference they may have already given you.
 It is a good idea to ask for a letter of reference from your employer if you are currently working there.
 Any other documents supporting your education and experience would be useful.

 3) What kind of support can I expect from Diamond Personnel?

 At Diamond our goal is to place you in a home where you will feel welcome.
 We always listen carefully to what your job expectations are and search for families that will best match your unique abilities.
-Once you are placed we will follow up with you within a week to see how you are adjusting to your new job, and are always available to answer any questions you might have.
+Once you are placed we will follow up with you to see how you are adjusting to your new job, and are always available to answer any questions you might have.
 If there is something you are concerned about, please do not hesitate to contact us, as we will do our best to help you.
-For our overseas candidates we also hold social events in both the summer and winter to help you adjust to your new environment and to make new friends.

 4) How long does it take to find an employer?